Skip to main content

 5. Lift the object

-MTC is used to plan a solution to the problem, given an object’s pose, and execute the plan.
+MTC is used to plan a solution to the multi-task problem, given an object’s pose, and execute the plan.

 Benefits of MoveIt Pro Behaviors